edbzn/blog/content/blog/plugin-testing-in-convoyr/index.md

 );
 ```

-Marbles testing makes complex asynchronous testing possible and efficient.
+Marbles makes complex asynchronous testing possible.
 But as you can see it's not the simplest solution, that's why I use it only if the two previous approaches are ineffective for my test-case.

 ## To recapitulate

-There is three ways for testing a plugin :
+There's three ways to test a plugin :

 - the async await approach which should be the first choice since it looks like completely synchronous,
 - the spy observer approach which is useful for checking for `next`, `error` or `complete` notification.